foxbunny/vimfiles/README.rst

 - ALE (asynchronous linting)
 - autoclose (automatically close matching parenthesis and brackets)
-- Bufferline (Show a list of buffers in the command line)
 - close-html-tags (automatically close XML/HTML tags)
 - CtrlP (quickly open files with fuzzy matching)
 - Fugitive (the best Git plugin in any editor or IDE, period)